Careers & Preparation for Adulthood

 Students will have:

-• Recognised the skills being developed across different subjects.
+• Understood the skills they are developing in different subjects.

-• Participated in planned careers sessions during form time, completing career booklets, discussing aspirations, and creating a personalised careers board with staff support.
+• Taken part in careers sessions during form time, including completing booklets, discussing their goals and creating a personal careers board with staff support.

-• Engaged with entry-level and functional skill papers to understand Key Stage 4 requirements for specific college courses and careers, facilitated by subject leads.
+• Worked with entry-level and functional skills papers to understand what is needed for Key Stage 4 courses and careers.

-• Taken on form time responsibilities to develop punctuality, manners, responsibility, and environmental support skills.
+• Taken on form time responsibilities to build punctuality, good manners, responsibility and care for the school environment.

-• Benefited from a high-quality programme of weekly careers lessons integrated into the timetable and Personal Development curriculum.
+• Benefited from weekly careers lessons as part of the timetable and Personal Development curriculum.

-• Accessed curriculum enhancement days, such as Apprenticeship Day, T Level Day, and Careers Week.
+• Joined special curriculum days such as Apprenticeship Day, T Level Day and Careers Week.

 By the End of Key Stage 4